 Using the C.R.
 300/1 as a Amateur Vintage Military Radio Station Receiver - My amateur military radio operations are on 75M and are scheduled for mornings or late-afternoons.
 Also, there aren't any local 570kc AM stations in my area.
 This results in no detectible AM-BC to IF leakage interference when using the C.R.
 300 as the station receiver on HF on 75M.
 I use a 135' tuned Inv Vee antenna fed with ladder line.
 No wave trap is necessary.
 If 630M operation is planned, luckily 472kc can easily be tuned on Band 4 where the 98kc IF eliminates the problem.

 As to the C.R.
 300's signal reproduction, the audio response is somewhat better than communications grade especially on strong AM signals.
 Cabinet installation greatly improves the lower end audio reproduction.
 Although the top band (8) responds well to the signal generator, decent reception on this range would require an antenna with some gain.
 Band 7 and 20M reception would also benefit by using a yagi or quad.
 Note: At this time I'm using a KTW61 RF amplifier tube instead of the original ARTH2 tube.
 That might have an effect on the higher frequencies (Band 7 & 8) which do seem a bit insensitive when compared to Band 6 and lower.
-An ARTH2 tube and a DH63 tube have been ordered and an update on any performance changes will be added here.
+An ARTH2 tube has been ordered and when installed any performance changes will be added here.
 Oct.
 5, 2020.
 UPDATE: Oct.
 9, 2020 - Installing an ARTH2 tube as the RF amplifier does significantly improve sensitivity and the increase is especially apparent above 6mc.
 40M signals are now strong and 20M DX signals are easy copy (and some are even strong.)
 Using 135' Tuned Inv-Vee antenna.